2017 EIT Outstanding Student Award Runner-up

 The use of 100% online technologies to deliver the content in multiple ways meant that sound communication channels were extremely important when the objective of an assessment wasn’t clear, or the content was beyond my understanding.
 It was at these points that being able to reach out to lecturers at my leisure and hear back from them in a timely manner was great, as it meant that touch of extra support or guidance was never far away at all times.

-What I found challenging about managing my way through the course was largely balancing work, music, volunteering, and family commitments with the study, which I was successful in thanks to the flexibility of the course delivery methods and course coordinators who helped me with deadlines or administrative support.
+What I found challenging about managing my way through the course was largely balancing work, music, volunteering, and family commitments with the study, which I was successful in thanks to the flexibility of the course delivery methods and Learning Support Officers who helped me with deadlines or administrative support.

 Aside from this conducting group work over multi-month projects was extremely challenging at times.
 As group members all worked for different employers, had different methods of available communication, and were even governed by different time zones!